-A new research study out of Finland confirms what all cyclists know intuitively – cycling is good for our brains!
+A research study out of Finland confirms what all cyclists know intuitively – cycling is good for our brains!
 In fact, cycling makes your brain grow!

 Admittedly, there were no actual cyclists in this study – well, not even any actual human beings.
-The research was done on rats, who absolutely never ride bikes (even if they made them small enough, I seriously doubt rats could manage it).
+The research was done on rats, who absolutely never ride bikes (even if they made bikes small enough, I seriously doubt rats could manage it).
 So how, you might ask, did the scientists manage to prove that cycling is good for the brain?